regateio/frontend-tech-interview-staff-engineer/README.md

 For libraries:

-- CSS-in-JS library (Styled Components, Emotion, Panda, etc...)
+- CSS-in-JS library (Styled Components, Emotion, Panda, etc.)
-- Spring physics animation library (Framer Motion, React Spring, etc...)
+- Spring physics animation library (Framer Motion, React Spring, etc.)

+You can of course extend it as much as you want (extra libraries, features, etc.)

 ## Submission